FadyMohareb/genomegit2021/README.md

 A BUSCO analysis can also be executed while making a report or viewing the difference between two versions of genomic data by including the additional parameter ```--busco```.
 The lineage dataset used in BUSCO can also be specified using ```--lineage_dataset=<x>```.

+### Compatibility with GenomeGitWeb
+GenomeGit repositories can be visualised and shared in GenomeGitWeb.
+After creating a new project on GenomeGitWeb, the GenomeGitWeb remote server for the project can be added as a remote server to the GenomeGit repository and pushed to.
+GenomeGitWeb automatically monitors for new commits so after a few minutes, the data from the GenomeGit repository should be available in GenomeGitWeb.
+Executing ```genomegit GGW``` after adding and committing all the fasta files to the repository will ensure that all the files are aligned with one another.
+The purpose of the alignments is to ensure that in visualising the data using GenomeGitWeb, the link tracks between all fasta files will be created.
+This allows them to be easily compared.
+Remember to commit the new alignments to the repository before pushing the new commits to GenomeGitWeb

 ## Example commands
 #### Installing genomeGit